Armandoleyva/azure-iam-provisioning-lifecycle/README.md

                      -DisplayName "New Hire" `
                      -Department "IT"

+⚠️ Note: The password value shown in the sample script is for demonstration only.
+Replace it with a secure variable, prompt, or environment variable when using this script.

 ### 2. **Group Assignment**

 This step assigns existing users to their appropriate groups based on department data from a CSV file (`groups.txt`).